 L’Arcimboldo also equates to the symbol of the paintbrush used by artists to create their works.

-Umberto De Martino is in the L’Arcimboldo guide, receiving three brushes in the Universal Artist category.
+Umberto De Martino is listed in the L’Arcimboldo Guide, receiving 3 Pennelli awards in the Universal Artist category.

 Florian Maison